 Ina’s Sun-dried Tomato Dip

-It was the first Barefoot Contessa cookbook.
+It was in the first Barefoot Contessa cookbook.
 It was referenced on the Food Network way, way before Ina Garten had her own show.
 This Easy Dip Recipe will make you the hostess with the mostess at any gathering!
+Be prepared to give out the recipe; it’s just that tasty!

-- This sun-dried tomato dip completely made in the food processor, it’s a cinch to whip up.
-Sun-dried tomatoes, Tabasco (or your favorite hot sauce) and some scallions supply sensational flavors while the combo of cream cheese, mayo and sour cream provide the creamy base.
+- This sun-dried tomato dip is completely made in the food processor, it’s a cinch to whip up.
+Sun-dried tomatoes, Tabasco (or your favorite hot sauce), and some scallions supply sensational flavors while the combo of cream cheese, mayo, and sour cream provide the creamy base.

 - Tabasco adds a gentle hit of heat, but if you like spicy, add more to your taste.

-- Serve this easy dip recipe with chips, crackers or, my favorite, a slew of colorful veggies.
+- Serve this easy dip recipe with chips, crackers, or, my favorite, a slew of colorful veggies.
+It’s also nice as a sandwich spread.

-- Definitely add this easy, irresistible to your next party menu whether for game day or a dinner party.
+- Add this easy, irresistible to your next party menu whether for game day or a dinner party.
 Be prepared to hand out the recipe.
 I guarantee you’ll be asked for it.

 - Crawfish Dip by Call Me PMc